 Increase your prices – an instant quick win!
 “I can’t do that” I hear you say!
 “It’s a competitive market!”

+When was the last time you had a price increase in your business?
 Do you think your market place could handle just a 1%, 2%, or even 3% increase?
 More, depending on the nature of your business of course?

 Increase the number of products and services your customers buy from you and your business.